Coronavirus digest: Pandemic has reversed 'decades' of gender equality, says UN | DW | 01.09.2020

 Read more: Rising hunger threatens famines as coronavirus crashes economies, leaves crops to rot in fields

-Hong Kong began voluntary mass testing for coronavirus, as part of a program aimed at identifying asymptomatic carriers.
+Hong Kong has begun voluntary mass testing for coronavirus as part of a program aimed at identifying asymptomatic carriers.
 More than half a million residents registered in advance for the program, but many are distrustful of resources and staff provided by China's central government — fearing their DNA could be collected during the exercise and used by authorities amid a crackdown on dissent.

-Gyms, barbershops, and cafes were allowed to partially reopen in the Philippine capital of Manila on Tuesday, as the government further eased quarantine restrictions despite having the highest number of cases in Southeast Asia.
-The country has reported more than 220,000 cases and a death toll of 3,558.
+Gyms, barbershops and cafes were allowed to partially reopen in the Philippine capital of Manila on Tuesday, as the government further eased quarantine restrictions despite having the highest number of cases in Southeast Asia.
+The country has reported more than 220,000 cases and a death toll of at least 3,558.

 Read more: Coronavirus: Philippine doctors wary of Duterte's 'militaristic' response